 - Online payments are simplified.

-- Pay for your hailing services, food delivery services, and shopping sites with UPI payments for instant fund transfer.
+- Pay for your transportation services, food delivery services, and shopping with UPI payments for instant fund transfer.

 - Pay at the nearest restaurants, grocery stores, and departmental stores online.